aloha666/Java2021/DWdoc.md

 What are the aspects to consider to start a new project if you are the technical lead?
 Do you have a complete picture of SDLC?
 What is the typical day of a software engineer?

+# Project Questions

+1. what is constrcutor injection? what benefits? what problem?
+2. what is a thread pool?
+3. what is the conpletebFuture? what benefit? what usage?
+4. what is eureka? what is ribbon?@loadbalance?irule()?
+5. what is config service?
+6. why use this name? 命名原则？